Top Ten 10cc Songs

 Photo: By Klaus Hitscher Derivative work by Bluesatellite [CC BY-SA 2.0 (http://creativecommons.org/licenses/by-sa/2.0)], via Wikimedia Commons

 There are bands in rock and roll history that cannot be compared to any other band.
 10cc was one of those bands.
 However, when a band is wholly original and sounds like no one else, it makes it much more difficult for a writer to describe their sound.
 Nonetheless, we can describe what they represented.
-The first word that comes to mind when thinking about the music that the band released is the word “wit.”
+The first word that comes to mind when thinking about the band’s music is “wit.”
 10cc was a clever band that wrote incredibly witty lyrics that bordered on satire, sarcasm, and humor.
 They were brilliant musicians who composed music of depth and spirit.
 The band showcased theatrics, special effects, and a gift for memorable melodies.
-One could hear, at times, Frank Zappa, The Beatles, and Steely Dan in their music.
+One could hear Frank Zappa, The Beatles, and Steely Dan at times in their music.
 But their sound was all their own.

 # 10 – I’m Mandy Fly Me